frickm/dustingetz.github.com/_drafts/monads.md

         if balance > 200000: return balance
         else: return 0

 and here's how we use the API.
 Note, we aren't using monads, this is just a python list comprehension.
+Nice and elegant, list comprehensions are beautiful.

     def get_loan_amount(name):
         return [ qualified_amount(get_balance(bank, account))